smkent/alive/README.md

 I wrote this to provide an easy way to notify several people at once that I am safe in the event I survive a natural disaster.
 Following such an event, it is likely that network access may be disrupted or severely limited.
-This tool allows sending an email by specific message, which itself can be created by simply texting the desired message to Twitter's shortcode.
+This tool allows sending an email by tweeting a specific message, which itself can be created by simply texting the desired message to Twitter's shortcode.

 I chose this architecture as text messages are one of, if not the lowest